 The aardwolf’s Afrikaans name means “earth wolf”, and this elusive animal is undoubtedly wolf-like in appearance.
 However, the aardwolf is not related to wolves or any other canine, instead belonging to the same family as the hyena.
 Although hard to spot, it is easy to identify, with vertical black stripes patterning its yellow fur and a thick mane that can be raised to make the aardwolf seem bigger to its opponents when threatened.
 Their anal glands are also capable of excreting a foul-smelling liquid as a secondary defence mechanism.
 Aardwolves live in burrows during the day, but emerge at night to prey almost exclusively on termites.
 They favor dry, open grassland and savannahs where termite nests are plentiful, and form lifelong mating pairs.

 Also known as the Cape or Temminck’s pangolin, the ground pangolin is one of four African pangolin species.
-However, it’s the only one found in southern and East Africa - and even then, they are a rare sight.
-Pangolin parts are sought after in China and Vietnam, and as a result they are the most trafficked animal in the world–a fact that has put the species at risk of extinction.
+However, it’s the only one found in Southern and East Africa; and even then, they are a rare sight.
+Pangolin body parts are sought after in China and Vietnam, and as a result they are the most trafficked animal in the world–a fact that has put the species at risk of extinction.
 Covered in protective scales, pangolins are often mistaken for reptiles, but are in fact mammals.
-Adults of the species are brown or olive in color, and reach up to 39 inches/ 1 meter in length.
-Like aardvarks, pangolins are especially adapted to dig for termites.
-They are solitary, and are found in several central, southern and east African countries including Tanzania, Botswana and Zambia.Continue to 5 of 8 below.
+Adults of the species are brown or olive in color, and reach up to 3.25 feet in length.
+Like aardvarks, pangolins are specially adapted to dig for termites.
+They are solitary, and are found in several Central, Southern, and East African countries including Tanzania, Botswana, and Zambia.